fusionpbx/fusionpbx-docs/source/getting_started/lets_encrypt.rst

  Create crontab -e

- 0 0 9 JAN-DEC * /usr/bin/certbot renew &>/var/log/fusionpbx_certbot.cronlog
+ 2 3 * * * /usr/bin/certbot renew &>/var/log/fusionpbx_certbot.cronlog

-This executes every month on the 9th at midnight
+This executes daily at 3:02 AM (local time).
+Certbot will check your existing certificate.
+If it has less than 30 days' validity remaining, it will attempt to renew the certificate.
+It runs daily in case a renewal attempt fails, it will just try again the next day.

 **List crontabs**